 Every year, around 700,000 women are sterilized, or get their “tubes tied.”
 This is surgery that blocks the fallopian tubes to prevent pregnancy.
-For American women of reproductive age (15-49), this method is almost as popular as birth control pills: 30.6% of women use the pill, while 27% get their tubes tied.
+For American women of reproductive age (15-49), this method is more popular than birth control pills: 12.6% of women use the pill, while 18.6% get their tubes tied.

 This is because it’s a safe, convenient, and effective form of birth control.
 It’s also considered permanent, but there are exceptions.
 Pregnancy – intended and unintended – is still possible.
 Sometimes, it can happen many years after you’ve had the operation.
 In some cases, it can be a medical emergency.

 How Well Does Tubal Ligation Work?

 Tubal ligation is an extremely reliable way to prevent pregnancy.
 Fewer than 1 out of 100 women will get pregnant within a year of surgery.
 But different things play a role in your chances of getting pregnant later.

 One is the surgical method your doctor uses.
 Your tubes may be: